 Daniel Hogan, C10701531

 This project is an eLearning system for lecturers and students in which students can anonymously ask questions during a lecture, as well as provide other useful lecture tools.
 A lecturer can create a session, in which they can create a quiz and view overall quiz results, post lecture slides, and monitor disruptive behaviour, by blocking disruptive users.
-Students can vote in polls, take quizzes, view their quiz results and ask anonymous questions.
+Students can vote in polls, take quizzes, view their quiz results, and ask anonymous questions.
 It was implanted using AngularJS, Node.js, Express, Websockets, JSON, and MongoDB.

 The complexity of this project comes from the creation of sessions using WebSockets, implemented using the 'socket.io' library.
 This allows for communication within this session (group of sockets) without notifying sockets that are not in this session.